 One of my all-time favorite fruity rum cocktails is this rich and delicious Painkiller Cocktail!
 Rum, pineapple juice, orange juice and cream of coconut are shaken with ice in a cocktail shaker, strained into a glass with ice, and sprinkled with ground nutmeg for the ultimate tropical cocktail.

-While at a boat show in Annapolis, MD a couple of years ago, I had the privilege of dining at Pusser’s Caribbean Grille.
-Believe it or not, I’d never heard of these “Painkiller drinks” until then.
+While at a boat show in Annapolis, MD years ago, I had the privilege of dining at Pusser’s Caribbean Grille.
+Believe it or not, I’d never heard of these “painkiller drinks” until then.

-Since then, I have been making these drinks throughout the summer and they’re definitely a treat, to say the least.
+Since then, I have been making these cocktails throughout the summer and they’re definitely a treat!

 Apparently he was somehow involved with Pusser’s, as he handed me a business card with the drink recipe on it (a coincidence to say the least!).